Turborepo

 At first glance, Package Configurations may sound a lot like the package#task syntax in the root turbo.json.
 The features are similar, but have one significant difference: when you declare a package-specific task in the root turbo.json, it completely overwrites the baseline task configuration.
 With a Package Configuration, the task configuration is merged instead.

 Consider the example of the monorepo with multiple Next.js apps and a Sveltekit app again.
-Without a package-specific task, you might configure your root turbo.json like this:
+With a package-specific task, you might configure your root turbo.json like this:

 ./turbo.json